 Get on the bus heading to Bangor Road.
 Then, get off at the bus stop placed outside the entrance of the Museum.
 You will need to walk downhill for about 15 minutes to reach the Folk Museum, or uphill for about 5 minutes to get to the Transport Museum.
 Or get on the train to the Cultra Halt Rail Station.
 It will take only 2 minutes to get to the Transport Galleries.
 If you want to go to the Folk Museum, walk uphill for about 15 minutes.

-A Brief Before Your Visit
+A Brief Before Your Visit to Ulster Folk MUSEUM

-In 1958, a primary legislation issued in Northern Ireland was behind reserving the past rural life.
+In 1958, primary legislation issued in Northern Ireland was behind reserving the past rural life.
 With the spread of high technology which led to human development, such a past life perished.

 Private property was taken from Sir Robert Kennedy to build Belfast Transport Museum in 1961, then it was presented to the public in 1964.
 In 1967, the Ulster Folk and Transport Museum came to light as one entity after merging the Folk Museum.

 An expansion brought out later led to the opening of the Road Galleries and the Museum’s Rail in 1993.
-National Museums of Northern Ireland were set up when the Ulster-American Folk Park and the Ulster Museum combined with the Ulster Folk and Transport Museum in 1998.
+National Museums of Northern Ireland was set up when the Ulster-American Folk Park and the Ulster Museum combined with the Ulster Folk and Transport Museum in 1998.